FREQUENTLY ASKED QUESTIONS

 When will my order ship?

-I am now shipping ALL orders on Mondays!
+I am now shipping ALL orders on TUESDAYs!
 Thank you for your patience while I try this out!

 My sticker order hasn’t arrived yet…

 If you are within the US give stickers 1-2 weeks to arrive.
 If you are international please allow a month for stickers to arrive.
 The postage I use is inexpensive but sometimes takes a while!
 Please do contact me if your stickers don’t show up after a month.

 Why is shipping so expensive to my country?

 Unfortunately shipping anything more than a letter international from the US is pretty expensive.
 I have it as low as I can have it <3 If you want to get something internationally but don’t want to pay the high shipping price, grab some stickers!
 I can ship them much more affordably!

 My most frequently used sketchbook is a Strathmore Mixed Media sketchbook!
 I also like Mossery Sketchbooks

 Winsor and Newton Watercolors

 What camera do you use for your videos?